psychoinformatics-de/rdm-course/_episodes/91-branching.md

 **Merging timelines II**

 However, things could have gone slightly different.
-Lets rewind and consider a slight complexity: After we started working on tuning the processing pipeline, the old graduate student called.
+Lets rewind and consider a slight complexity: After you started working on tuning the processing pipeline, the old graduate student called.
-They apologized for the state of the script and urged us to change the absolute paths to relative paths - else it would never run for us.
+They apologized for the state of the script and urged to change the absolute paths to relative paths - else it would never run.

+In a text-book-like branching workflow, such a change is integrated into the main line from a new dedicated branch.
-How do we handle this?
-The change needs to go into the default branch because it is important, yet in a proper branching workflow we ideally would't commit directly to the default branch.
+The change needs to eventually be the default branch because it is important, but there are different reasons why it wouldn't be added to the main branch or the existing ``preproc`` branch:
+In a picture-perfect branching workflow one ideally would never commit directly to the default branch.
-We also don't want to add it only to ``preproc`` because we're not sure if we're going to keep that branches changes eventually, and other preprocessing flavours would need to have the fix as well.
+The change also shouldn't be added only to ``preproc`` - it is unclear whether that branches' changes will be kept eventually, and other preprocessing flavours would need to have the fix as well.
-Also, this branch shall be transparently dedicated only to tuning and performing the preprocessing.
+Also, each branch should ideally be transparently dedicated only to a specific feature, for example tuning and performing the preprocessing.

-Thus, in line with the branching workflow, we commit the change on a new branch (`fix-paths`) that we then merge into `main`.
+Thus, in a text-book-like branching workflow, you commit the change on a new branch (`fix-paths`) that is then merged into `main`.

 <table>